 Let string be the result of calling ToString, giving it the this value as its argument.

-If searchValue is a regular expression (an object whose [[Class]] internal property is "RegExp"), do the following: If searchValue.global is false, then search string for the first match of the regular expression searchValue.
+If searchValue is a regular expression (an object that has a [[NativeBrand]] internal property whose value is NativeRegExp), do the following: If searchValue.global is false, then search string for the first match of the regular expression searchValue.
 If searchValue.global is true, then search string for all matches of the regular expression searchValue.
 Do the search in the same manner as in String.prototype.match, including the update of searchValue.lastIndex.
 Let m be the number of left capturing parentheses in searchValue (using NcapturingParens as specified in 15.10.2.1).

 If searchValue is not a regular expression, let searchString be ToString(searchValue) and search string for the first occurrence of searchString.
 Let m be 0.